LiJiahao-Alex/www24-rebuttal/reviewer2.md

 # 4. Appendix analysis
+Thank you for your careful review of our paper and your valuable suggestions.
+We understand your point about the lack of sufficient discussion for the additional analysis of appendix tables in the paper.
+We realize that the analysis in these appendices is essential for a deeper understanding of the research questions.
+Additional analysis could provide a more comprehensive interpretation of our findings as well as a close relationship to the main discussion.
+We discuss the results of these additional analyses in more detail and elaborate on how they interrelate to the main research findings and the implications for the overall research question.

 ## 4.1 Table-6
 Table 6 in the appendix is explained in Section 7.2 of the paper (519-521 lines) and Appendix A (1047-1050 lines).
 Since the three datasets have different labels, we use the numbers 0-9 as a uniform label in order to simplify the table design.
 The purpose of Table 6 is to illustrate the correspondence between the numbers 0-9 and the true labels.